Adventitious Adventuring. Occurring in an abnormal or unusual position, such as a root.

 Supra-nodal bridge The ridge directly above the node.

 Sympodial Describes the growth habit of the rhizomes of cespitose (clumping) bamboos.
-The rhizomes emerge from the lateral buds of other rhizomes, while the terminal buds produce new culms.
+Clumping bamboo rhizomes emerge from the side buds of earlier rhizomes, while the terminal buds keep growing to produce the new clum.

-Tabaschir (Tabasheer) Siliceous substance found within the culms of some bamboos.
+Tabaschir (Tabasheer) Siliceous substance found within the culms of some bamboos eg Giant Thorny Bamboo Bambusa arundinaceae.
 Considered to have medicinal, and aphrodisiac properties.

 Tassel-like Hanging in elongated clusters.